 The three eras of Final Fantasy ports that spanned the PSX era and turn of the century had different intentions in mind.
 The PSX/Wonderswan era was about remakes that were close to straight ports, with GUI, audio and graphical enhancements and little else.
-The GBA “Finest Fantasy for Advance” line was more eager to add new features, to re-balance FFII, and to scramble FFI entirely with the “New Style” design (technically Dawn of Souls was not part of “Finest Fantasy for Advance” until after the fact, so maybe that explains why it got the most changes).
+The GBA “Finest Fantasy for Advance” line was more eager to add new features, going so far as to re-balance FFII, and to scramble FFI entirely with the “New Style” design (technically Dawn of Souls was not considered part of “Finest Fantasy for Advance” until after the fact, so maybe that explains why it got the most changes).
 But the games were still closer to straight ports than the DS versions.
-The DS remakes… were challenge remakes, though it’s hard to say whether or not that was intentional.
+The DS remakes… *sigh*… were challenge remakes, though it’s hard to say whether or not that was intentional.

 Apparently it wasn’t a big enough selling feature for Square to remake the two DS games – FFIII and FFIV – in 3D.
-No, the games were heavily rebalanced, with major gameplay changes to boot, like FFI but even more extensive and always toward making the game harder.
+No, the games were heavily rebalanced, with major gameplay changes to boot, like with FFI but even more extensive, and always toward making the game harder.
 FFIII was already hard, but the challenges were shuffled up, even though in some cases, the clues to the original challenges remain.
 I suppose Square Enix expected that the largest market for these games were people who had played the originals, and this seems doubly clear in FFIV, where the challenge seems to come from already knowing what’s going to come around the corner.
 There were also narrative refinements to both, which I’ll discuss in the respective Journals, which you can also see a selling feature for veterans.

 One of the most significant changes in the 3D remake is the addition of names and personalities for the lead characters, as well as drastic changes to the opening hour or two to accommodate those changes.
 The original begins with four ageless, faceless, gender-neutral, culturally-ambiguous adventure-persons falling into some hole, one after another (they’re all male in the fan translation but I believe gender-neutral pronouns are used in the original?).
 They all have the job class: “Onion Knight.”
 According to the wiki, this bizarre job title refers to a Japanese expression for poverty, and I quote: “the ‘Onion Life,’ peeling away one layer at a time and crying all the way.”
 In the 3D version, just one character falls into the hole: a boy named Luneth, job title “Freelancer.”

-We learn that Luneth was knocked into the hole thanks to an earthquake, which is not quite as silly as four people being knocked into the hole by the same earthquake, but once you see where the hole actually is, it’s still ludicrous.
+We learn that Luneth was knocked into the hole thanks to an earthquake, which is not quite as silly as four people being knocked into the hole by the same earthquake, one after another… but once you see where the hole actually is, it’s still ludicrous.
 We’re off to a great start!
 Heading into the cave, Luneth was attacked by Goblins and other such monsters, which had presumably been powered down to account for his lack of backup.
 Not powered-down was the loot lying all over the place: still enough for a party of four.

-Luneth’s foster-brother Arc proves useless on his own: his neighbours seems to think he’s a coward, so he runs off to prove himself before Luneth can even talk to him.
+Speaking of Arc, he proves useless on his own: his neighbours seems to think he’s a coward, so he runs off to prove himself before Luneth can even talk to him.
 Instead, I’m treated to a tutorial on this game’s zoom feature.
 I still can’t believe that’s a thing.
 The zoom feature helps you find secrets, and is utterly infuriating.
 You have to zoom the camera in to find sparkles that mark either items or the switches for secret passages, and it’s so time consuming to zoom in and out like this that I’m prepared to miss items just because I’m not willing to stare practically at Luneth’s forehead, but you just know the game is going to hide some plot-important switches and that’s already pissing me off.

 Following my only lead (both in terms of information and the fact that the world map was structured like a canyon, making it impossible to go anywhere else), I went to the village to the south, where Arc was waiting.
 He joined me and I immediately dumped a quarter of the tonne I was carrying into his hands.
 I believe he was level 1, though I didn’t get a very good chance to look, as you’ll see.

 I searched the town only to find that all the townspeople had been turned into ghosts by an angry Djinn.
-The effect the game uses to convey this was curious: two-dimensional chalk outlines walking upright, around the town.
+The effect the game uses to convey this was curious, but cute: two-dimensional chalk outlines walking upright, around the town.
 The people of town somehow knew that the only thing that could save them was a Mythril Ring, but the only one they had was taken out of town by the blacksmith’s daughter.
 This was obviously one of our future party members, and it seems she ran away because she didn’t want to be a blacksmith any longer.

 One other thing I learned in town was that the Djinn had been freed by that earthquake I mentioned, and that the quake had also blocked the only way out of the valley with a giant boulder that appeared out of nowhere, which is not how earthquakes work.

 Someone in town mentioned that the Djinn was hiding in a cave.
 With that as my only clue, I went to the back of town and found a cave, and mistook it for the Djinn’s hideout.
-Arc and I tried to check out the Djinn’s cave to see what was going on there, only to be immediately promptly mauled to death by skeletons.
+Arc and I tried to check out the cave to see what was going on there, only to be promptly mauled to death by skeletons.
 Whoops.
 Luckily for me, that wasn’t the Djinn’s cave, just the town’s mine, and the issue here was that the mine was properly balanced for a party of four.
 It didn’t occur to me to head back once I had my party, but I did return eventually.

 Inside the cave, we navigated the tiny dungeon and ran into the castle’s princess, Sara.
-You might remember that name from FFI (where it was spelled “Sarah”), or from our custom party in FFLI, for that matter.
+You might remember that name from FFI (where it was spelled “Sarah”), or from our custom party in FFLI for that matter.
 She joined us, introducing us to this remake’s odd handling of guest party members.
 In the original FFIII, guest party members did nothing, which seems like a fair design choice considering only a few stay for any real length of time, though I do feel the DS made a blanket improvement nevertheless.
 In the remake guests will sometimes step in, often at the first turn of a fight, to randomly cast some later-game spell (great!) or launch a petty attack (boo).
-Sara had Aero, and I read she also had Cure, though I and Kyle never saw it in action in either Marathon run.
+Sara had Aero, and I read she also had Cure, though Kyle and I never saw it in action in either Marathon run.